eXascaleInfolab/clubmark/README.md

 *Parameter-Free* marked with `*` means availability of default values for all parameters.

 - evaluates results using:
-	- extrinsic measures  - NMIs for overlapping communities, extended to have uniform input / output formats:
+	- extrinsic measures :
+		* F1_gwah for overlapping communities on multiple resolutions and standard NMI for hard partitioning only (non-overlapping singe resolution clustering)  - `xmeasures` (https://github.com/eXascaleInfolab/xmeasures)
-		* NMI  - `gecmi` (https://bitbucket.org/dsign/gecmi/wiki/Home, "Comparing network covers using mutual information" by Alcides Viamontes Esquivel, Martin Rosvall)
+		* NMI (NMI_max compatile with the standard NMI)  - `gecmi` (https://bitbucket.org/dsign/gecmi/wiki/Home, "Comparing network covers using mutual information" by Alcides Viamontes Esquivel, Martin Rosvall)
-		* NMI_s  - `onmi` (https://github.com/aaronmcdaid/Overlapping-NMI, "Normalized Mutual Information to evaluate overlapping community finding algorithms" by Aaron F. McDaid, Derek Greene, Neil Hurley)
+		* NMIs (NMI_max, NMI_lfr, NMI_avg)  - `onmi` (https://github.com/aaronmcdaid/Overlapping-NMI, "Normalized Mutual Information to evaluate overlapping community finding algorithms" by Aaron F. McDaid, Derek Greene, Neil Hurley)
+	- intrinsic measures evaluated by `DAOC`:
-	- intrinsic measure  - Q (standard modularity value, but applicable for overlapping communities), evaluated by `DAOC`
+	  * Q (standard modularity value, but applicable for overlapping communities)
+		* f (conductance applicable for overlapping communities)
+- resulting clusterings on multiple resolutions are merged using `resmerge` (https://github.com/eXascaleInfolab/resmerge) with node base synchronization to the ground truth communities on Large real-world networks from [SNAP](https://snap.stanford.edu/data/#communities), which have less nodes in the ground-truth communities than in the input networks and clusters on multiple resolutions in the single ground-truth collection
 - resources consumption is evaluated using `exectime` profiler (https://bitbucket.org/lumais/exectime/)

 All results and traces are stored into the corresponding files even in case of internal (crash) / external termination of the benchmarking applications or the whole framework.